 A car accident.
 A football tackle.
 An unfortunate fall.
 These things—and more—can cause head injuries.
 Head injuries can happen to anyone, at any age, and they can damage the brain.

-Here’s how damage can happen: A sudden movement of the head and brain can cause the brain to bounce or twist in the skull, stretching and injuring brain cells and creating chemical changes.
+Here’s how damage can happen: A sudden movement of the head and brain can cause the brain to bounce or twist in the skull, injuring brain cells, breaking blood vessels, and creating chemical changes.
 This damage is called a traumatic brain injury (TBI).

-The U.S. Food and Drug Administration continues to research TBI and encourage the development of medical devices to help diagnose and treat it.
+The U.S. Food and Drug Administration continues to study TBI and encourages the development of medical devices to help diagnose and treat it.